Persecution and Resistance of Jehovah's Witnesses

 After the end of the war, the number of professing Bible Students in the Weimar Republic rises to over 5,500.
 The Weimar Constitution guarantees freedom of religion.

 The "Apologetische Centrale" is founded by the "Centralausschuß für die Innere Mission" of the German Protestant Church in Berlin to monitor other religious movements.
 It represents the conservative-nationalist line of the church leadership and acts against religious pluralism (John Conway).
-The Bible Students are attacked as a "sect" by the Apologetische Centrale.
+The Bible Students are attacked as a "sect" by the Apologetic Center.

 In the following years, Catholic as well as völkisch, radical nationalist and National Socialist circles (e.g., "Der Stürmer", December 1924) also repeatedly attack the Bible Students as "Jewish-Bolshevik", among other things.
 The International Bible Students become the object of hatred of anti-democratic and anti-pluralistic forces.

-The German office of the Bible Students is relocated to Magdeburg in the Prussian province of Saxony, a "Bible House" with its own printing press is established, and missionary pamphlets are printed and distributed, in some cases in millions of copies.
+The Bible Students' German office is relocated to Magdeburg in the Prussian province of Saxony, a "Bible House" with its own printing works is set up, and missionary publications are printed and distributed, some of them in their millions.

 The German branch of the "International Bible Students Association" (IBV) has over 22,000 members and is registered as an association.

-The Prussian Minister of the Interior issues a circular according to which the Prussian police should not take action against the Bible Students and their missionary activities, since they are a lawful, purely religious association and trials have always ended in acquittal.
+The Prussian Minister of the Interior issues a circular stating that the Prussian police should not take action against the Bible Students and their missionary activities, as they are a lawful, purely religious association and trials have always ended in acquittals.

 The International Bible Students give themselves the name "Jehovah's Witnesses."
 In Germany they continue to be known for many years as (Earnest) Bible Students.

 Order by the Munich Police Headquarters to confiscate and seize all printed material of the Bible Students Association in Bavaria, which is welcomed by church authorities.
 The Catholic-conservative Minister of the Interior is supported in this measure by the NSDAP, which otherwise stands in opposition to the Bavarian state government.
-In the course of a lawsuit by the Bible Students, the Bavarian Supreme Court declares the order to be lawful.
+Following a lawsuit by Bible Students, the Bavarian Supreme Court declares the injunction to be legal.

 Reich Chancellor Heinrich Brüning rejects proposals by members of the Reichstag faction of his Center Party to take tougher action against "anti-church" efforts.